tonix401/box-dots/README.md

+# Box Dots

+My hyprland configs with automatic wallpaper theming and rofi menus

-# Packages that need to be installed for these configs to work (maybe not complete)
+### Packages that need to be installed for these configs to work (maybe not complete)
 power-profiles-daemon \
 rofi \
 rofimoji \